Frequently Asked Questions About Roads in Sandoval County

 Sandoval County Public Works monitors the roadways owned/maintained by the County during inclement weather.
 Roads are prioritized to allow for bus and emergency services routes to be cleared first.
 Major arterials, collectors, etc., are then cleared as needed.
 Should you require immediate attention due to medical issues, or if you are experiencing an emergency, please dial 911.
 In the event of an emergency, the Public Works Department will work with public safety personnel to assist or plow as needed to render aid.

-**Please note, that Sandoval County is not permitted (per New Mexico State Constitution Antidonation Clause) to plow, de-ice or maintain roads that are not in our inventory or within our jurisdiction.
+**Please note, that Sandoval County is not permitted (per New Mexico State Constitution Antidonation Clause) to plow, de-ice or maintain roads that are not in our inventory or those that are not within our jurisdiction.
 Doing so would be a violation of the State’s Antidonation Clause.

 What are the right-of-way use permitting requirements?

-How do I call for assistance or repairs regarding county maintained storm water facilities?
+How do I call for assistance or repairs regarding County drainage facilities/structures?

-To report county maintained storm water facilities, please call (505) 771-8500.
+To report county maintained drainage facilities, please call (505) 771-8500.
 Please be specific as to the location and type of facility, also leave your name and number in case there are questions as to what needs to be addressed.